Manage assessments

 Retake an assessment

-When you retake an assessment, a duplicate of the assessment is created in the Draft status.
-The new assessment inherits the responses and the view permission from the original assessment, with the exception of the assignees.
-You become the owner of the new assessment.
+When you retake an assessment, a duplicate of the original assessment is created in the Draft status.
+The new assessment copies the responses and view permissions from the original, but it doesn't copy the assignees.
+You are automatically set as the owner of the new assessment.

 Note

-• You can't retake an assessment whose template is deleted.
+• You can't retake an assessment if its template is deleted.
+If the assessed asset is deleted, you can retake the assessment for a different asset.

 Steps